 What is an implant?

 A dental implant replaces the natural root of a tooth.
 It is used to fix a tooth or group of teeth.
-Implants are placed into the jawbone enabling a permanent replacement of teeth without the inconvenience of removable dentures, or preparing unnecessary teeth for a bridge.
+Implants are placed into the jawbone enabling a permanent replacement of teeth.
+This is often preferable to the inconvenience of a bridge or removable dentures.

 Who does an implant benefit?

 An implant benefits anyone who needs to replace a lost tooth or a group of teeth.
-It prevents teeth shifting in to the gap caused by missing teeth.
-Also a finished implant improves chewing ability.
-Implants are recommended for those who wish a more permanent solution than removable dentures.
+It prevents teeth from shifting into the gap caused by missing teeth and improves the ability to chew.
+Implants are recommended for those desiring a more permanent solution than removable dentures.
 Another benefit is that it does not need to be anchored to surrounding teeth as does a bridge.

 How is it done?

-The placement of an implant is a two fold process.
-First, the implant is placed into the jaw bone creating an artificial root for a tooth to attach to.
-Once the implant is in place a healing cap is placed over it to allow it to heal.
-After a few short months the implant becomes securely fused with the jawbone and the new permanent tooth will be made.
+The placement of an implant is a two-fold process.
+First, the implant is placed into the jaw bone, creating an artificial root for a tooth to attach to, and a healing cap is placed over it to allow it to heal.
+The implant becomes securely fused with the jawbone after a few short months, and the new permanent tooth can then be attached securely in place.